How to Boot HyperV From a USB Flash Drive

 exit

-Before you can place a Hyper-V VHD on a USB flash drive, you must format it as an NTFS drive.
+Before you can place the Hyper-V VHD on a USB flash drive, you must format it as an NTFS drive.

-Use the DiskPart tool to determine which disk number is assigned to the UFD.
-At a command prompt, type:
+Insert the USB flash drive and use the DiskPart tool to determine which disk number is assigned to it.

 diskpart